Status and Distribution

 In Europe also found on Amelanchier ovalis (snowy mespilus), Malus domestica (apple), Prunus domestica (wild plum), Pyrus communis (pear) and Sorbus aria (whitebeam).

 Feeds between spun leaves.
 Small larvae have been found on blackthorn in VC38 in September 1994 and September 1995 suggesting they may overwinter in this stage and recommence feeding in the spring.
+An occasional second brood of adults occur in September so some larvae are able to complete their development in the summer.

 Gardens, hedgerows, scrubland and open woodland.